ProgrammingCourse2023/Lisbon_Search_Engine/README.md

 The development of this tool was possible due to the creation of the ETL to do the extraction, transformation and load of public data into the database of the project, so connecting it to the API according to the request done by the users using the front end of the tool.

 The objective of the tool is allow to the user select specific facilities located in the city of Lisbon and display their main information such as name, address, email, phone, website, among others.----

-If it is necessary, you can create a lisbon_engine environment in Anaconda to run this application, running the code below:

-    conda create -n lisbon_engine

-    conda activate lisbon_engine

-After it, you need to install all the packages necessary for this application running the code below:

-    conda install --file requirements.txt --channel conda-forge

-Considering database used in this project, in the folder "database" are located 2 files to run it into PGAdmin considering all the configurations necessary.

 # Data